Gerry Adams: Voice ban

 Adams's prominence as an Irish republican leader was increased by the 1988–1994 British broadcasting voice restrictions, which were imposed by British Prime Minister Margaret Thatcher to "starve the terrorist and the hijacker of the oxygen of publicity on which they depend".
-Thatcher was moved to act after BBC interviews of Martin McGuinness and Adams had been the focus of a row over an edition of After Dark, a proposed Channel 4 discussion programme which in the event was never made.
+Thatcher was moved to act after BBC interviews of Martin McGuinness and Adams had been the focus of a row over an edition of After Dark, a proposed Channel 4 discussion programme which was never made.
 While the ban covered 11 Irish political parties and paramilitary organisations, in practice it mostly affected Sinn Féin, the most prominent of these bodies.

 A similar ban, known as Section 31, had been law in the Republic of Ireland since the 1970s.
 However, media outlets soon found ways around the bans.
 In the UK, this was initially by the use of subtitles, but later and more often by an actor reading words accompanied by video footage of the banned person speaking.
 Actors who voiced Adams included Stephen Rea and Paul Loughran.
 This loophole could not be used in the Republic, as word-for-word broadcasts were not allowed.
 Instead, the banned speaker's words were summarised by the newsreader, over video of them speaking.

 These bans were lampooned in cartoons, by comedians and satirical TV shows, such as Jasper Carrott, Spitting Image, and in The Day Today, and were criticised by freedom of speech organisations and media personalities, including BBC Director General John Birt and BBC foreign editor John Simpson.
 The Republic's ban was allowed to lapse in January 1994, and the British ban was lifted by Prime Minister John Major in September 1994.